-We firstly analyze the performance under different scales of tenants.
+We first analyze the performance under different scales of tenants.
 As shown in Fig. 3, all the offline algorithms outperform the online algorithms.
 Therewith, CVX achieves the highest social welfare whatever the number of tenants.
 In the following, we will simply take CVX as the optimal solution.
 It is interesting to find that both Heuristic and SCPA show a trend of performance decline as the number of tenants increase.
 For Heuristic, as the solution space grows exponentially with the increase of tenant size, it becomes more difficult to find the approximate optimal solution under the constraints of iteration times and population size.
 When the scale of tenants grows, the performance of all the online algorithms present a rising trend.
 This is becasue the transaction success rate increases (although not by as much) with scale under the well-designed pricing functions.
 Further, we can find that DPoS not only achieves the highest social welfare among all the online algorithms, but also shows the close-to-offline-optimal performance.
-Specifically, we define the indicator $\alpha{CVX}$ , $\alpha{heuristic}$ , and $\alpha{SCPA}$ , where each is the ratio of the social welfare achieved by CVX, Heuristic, and SCPA to DPoS, respectively.
-From Fig. 3 we find that even in the worst case (N = 500), the gap between CVX and DPoS is only $0.815 \times$ .
-This ratio is much better (lower) compared with previous work [49].
-Compared with the popular offline Heuristic (GA), the gap is $0.390 \times$ at the peak (N = 200).
-Compared with the state-of-the-art offline auciton-based algorithm SCPA [41], the gap is $0.175 \times$ at the peak (N = 100).
-Becasue of the performance downgrade of Heuristic and SCPA, the ratio $\alpha{heuristic}$ and $\alpha{SCPA}$ shows a tendency to increase first and then decrease.
+Specifically, we define the indicator α{CVX} , $\alpha{heuristic}$, and α{SCPA} , where each is the ratio of the social welfare achieved by CVX, Heuristic, and SCPA to DPoS, respectively.
+From Fig. 3 we find that even in the worst case (N = 500), the gap between CVX and DPoS is only $0.815 \times$.
+This ratio is much (lower) compared with previous work [49]. better